As far as leadership skills go, how good are you at being a loser? How prepared are you to lose?

 Seeing it All

 Tom has seen it all, likely a lot more than he wanted to.
 As he noted to me, “All of society’s issues flow through these doors.”
-All the murder, theft, accidents caused by cell phone use while driving, domestic abuse, to name a few, all come through the doors of a hospital; and Tom has seen them.
+All the murders, theft, accidents caused by cell phone use while driving, and domestic abuse, to name a few, all come through the doors of a hospital, and Tom has seen them.

 During a stint at a hospital in Norfolk, Virginia, Tom noted that over 220 homicides were committed in one year compared with just 22 in all of Wisconsin that same year.

 During the rest of our conversation about leadership, Tom revealed a few other one-liners that hit directly on leadership.
-They were themes he uses to lead a major part of the support staff within a hospital.
-A major component of his team’s responsibilities are repairing and maintaining the equipment within a patient’s room.
+They were themes he used to lead a major part of the support staff within a hospital.
+A major component of his team’s responsibilities is repairing and maintaining the equipment within a patient’s room.